Music (JoJo song): Critical reception

-"Music" received majority of positive reviews from contemporary music critics, many praising the song's emotional weight and JoJo's raw vocal performance.
+"Music" received positive reviews from contemporary music critics, many praising the song's emotional weight and JoJo's raw vocal performance.
 Jon Reyes from Idolator said it the best way to open up an album after ten years, "with her huge voice paired exclusively with a piano.
 It's an earnest love letter to music itself".
 Reyes went on to praise JoJo for not "over-singing" the song as easily as she could of much like her contemporaries counterparts that "plague others blessed with pipes like hers". in closing stating "JoJo serenely offers up the words, and a little bit of herself: 'Went on the road to make my daddy proud / But I lost him and then I sang to the crowd / My only hope is that he's looking down thinking / ‘Oh my God, my daughter's doing it now."
 In writing for Time, Raisa Bruner praised the song's lyrical content describing it as "both heartbreaking and uplifting" and calling it "a spare, deeply felt love song to the consistent power of music".
 Meredith Jenks of Billboard called the song a "raw piano-ballad opener".

 In a slightly more positive review for the album Vanessa Okoth-Obbo from Pitchfork said it was "encouraging to see that after all this time" the risks JoJo took with the album paid off as sung in the song, "every night I bet my life on you".
 In a summary for Apple Music the sing was described as a "powerful meditation on her late father".
 In writing for The Observer Michael Cragg described the song as a "trampled under the emotional weight".
 Andy Kellman from AllMusic called the song a "soul-baring ballad".
-Chelsea Stone from Teen Vogue called the song a "total emotional throwback to JoJo's own childhood", while in closing describing the song's climax as "especially heart-wrenching" when JoJo sings about her father's passing.
+Chelsea Stone from Teen Vogue called the song a "total emotional throwback to JoJo's own childhood", while in closing describing the song's climax as "especially heart-wrenching" when JoJo sings about her father's death.
 In a review from Billboard, "Music" was described as "emotionally gut-punching" while the song's lyrical content was described as "heart-tugging".
 Rap-Up magazine stated that JoJo "tugs at heart strings" and called the song a "tear-jerking trip down memory lane" with "soaring vocals".